dell-optiplex-790/TinyJSModule/README.txt

 This is a re-impelementation of CommonJS, but it uses ES3 for some reason.
 Please, I beg you, don't ask any questions.
-Though, there are some enhancements:
+Though, there are some changes:

- * module.exports.default: Nobody asked for this, and it has no reasonable uses.

  * __name: This variable gives you the name of the module that you're currently in.
 Actually kinda useful.

- * __name: This variable gives you the name of the module that you're currently in.
-Actually kinda useful.
+ * __dirname: self-explanatory

 Project FAQ ====================================================